A Comprehensive Guide to Sustainable Fabrics

 Plant-based natural fibers are some of the oldest materials used by humans, but throughout the last century has been largely replaced by synthetic fibers, which makes up the vast majority of clothing today.

-Natural are ultimately the most sustainable fabrics because they are both renewable and biodegradable; however, the degree of eco-friendliness is much more complicated.
-This is further determined by each stage of production, starting with the manner in which their parent crops are grown, processed, and produced.
+Natural materials ultimately make the most sustainable fabrics because they are both renewable and biodegradable; however, the degree of eco-friendliness is much more complicated.
+This is further determined throughout each stage of production, starting with the manner in which their parent crops are grown, processed, and produced.

 Let’s review the most common types of natural fabric you will encounter and what to look for when purchasing.